iliasslasri/data-flow-analysis/tp-tdd/doc/report.md

     - create a Light object
     - iterate over the days of the week and schedule the Light object to turn on at XX for instance
     - check if the Light object is on at XX for each day of the week
-    - check if the Light object is off at XX + 1min for each day of the week

 13. The user can schedule multiple events for the same light.